vassilevsky/environment-specific-config-files-considered-harmful/README.md

 ## The Problem

-Having maintained applications with environment-specific configs like these for over 5 years, I declare this technique a **harmful anti-pattern**.
+Having maintained apps with environment-specific configs for many years, I declare this technique a **harmful anti-pattern**.

 It all comes from the way applications undergo changes.